Objectives and Scope

 - Jeff Siegel (University of New England)

-Submission guidelines Editorial policy: JIRC is a refereed journal.
+: JIRC is a refereed journal.
 Original manuscripts will be considered for publication.
 Work that has been published or is being considered for publication elsewhere will not be accepted.
-Manuscripts that appear to meet the goals of the Journal will be reviewed by three independent reviewers before a decision is made on publication.
+Manuscripts that appear to meet the goals of the Journal will be reviewed by two or more independent reviewers before a decision is made on publication.

 Submission: Original articles may be submitted in English, French, Spanish, or Portuguese.
 Manuscripts must conform to the style-guide specified below, and must contain an abstract and a list of key words.
 Manuscripts in digital format only (compatible with Microsoft Word or compatible file) should be sent to the Editor's e-mail address.